My Kanta Pages - general

 My Kanta Pages is a free service for citizens.

-The ID methods may be subject to a charge, and their pricing is decided by the certificate providers, i.e. the Population Register Centre and the banks.
+The ID methods may be subject to a charge, and their pricing is decided by the certificate providers, i.e. the Digital and Population Data Services Agency (prev.
+Population Register Centre) and the banks.